T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Table self referencing records
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Records might contain references to other recrods in the same table.
+Records might contain references to other records in the same table.
 E.g. native FormElements might assigned to a fieldSet, templateGroup or pill, a fieldSet might assigned to other fieldsets or pills and so on.
 When duplicating a `Form` and the corresponding `FormElements` all internal references needs to be updated as well.